-Your iPod touch is a music listening machine and getting a good Bluetooth speaker to play your tunes lets you turn up the volume to any party.
-Whether you're looking for a speaker for your house, by the pool, or for a camping trip, here are the best Bluetooth speakers you can buy to complement your iPod touch.
+Your iPod touch is a music-listening machine and getting a good Bluetooth speaker to play your tunes lets you turn up the volume to any party.
+Whether you're looking for a speaker for your house, by the pool, or for a camping trip, here are the best iPod touch Bluetooth speakers you can buy.

 Taking the Boom 3 to your next pool party is no problem.
 It has a high water-resistant rating, allowing it to be submerged in 3 feet of water for 30 minutes.
 It's also protected against dirt and mud, but you can hand-wash the speaker with warm, soapy water just in case it gets messy.
 Plus, if you truly want the Boom 3 to live up to its onomatopoeic name, you can set up another one (or up to 150 Boom speakers) to make a stereo pair and really raise the roof!

 Bose has always focused on excellent sound quality in its speakers and headphones.
 Whether you listen to your music directly from your iPhone via AUX input or you send audio wirelessly via Bluetooth, the sound quality of the SoundLink Revovle+ is impeccable.
 Its convenient carrying handle makes its nearly 2-pound weight a lot easier to manage.
 It's built like a tank, so you don't need to baby it when you're carrying it around.
 Plus, it's compatible with Siri and Google Assistant.

 The thing that stands out the most with the Fugoo Tough is its 40-hour battery life.
 If you're truly using this just in the shower, you could probably go for weeks without needing a charge.
 On top of it all, the sound quality is very good.
 The Fugoo Tough has six drivers that are spread out across all four sides, giving you clear and well-balanced 360-degree sound.